Boat Handling & Seamanship

 - What are your primary uses for this boat going to be?
 Fishing, skiing, tubing, cruising, overnight excursions or all of the above?
 Some boats are more suited to a particular activity, while others are well-rounded for a variety of activities.
 Know what those are so you can get the best boat for the activities you’ll be enjoying.

 - What type of water will you primarily be boating in?
 The design of a boat makes it better suited for different waters.
-For example, Coastal Explorers are good for shallower, inshore waters.
+For example, the Coastal Explorer series is good for shallower, inshore waters.
 If you’re going to be boating where waters can get really rough, you need a hull design that cuts through the chop and provides a safer and more comfortable ride.
 Learn more about Grady-White’s legendary SeaV²® hull.

 - How many people will you have on the boat?
 You’ll need to be sure that the size of the boat, as well as the seating arrangements, will accommodate the number of people you will typically take on your new boat.